tomlurge/visionion/README.md

 We will want to zoom in and out of the data visualization and henceforth need to define aggregated timespans.
 Sensible spans could be

-	1h		1 hour, the default and minimal span
+	H		1hour, the default and minimal span
-	6h		6 hours
+	Q		6 hours, quarter day
-	1d		24 hours, 1 day
+	D		24 hours, 1 day
-	1w		168 hours, 7 days, 1 week
+	W		168 hours, 7 days, 1 week
-	1m		1 month, about 4 weeks, about 30.5 days
+	M		1 month, about 4 weeks, about 30.5 days

 To keep things simple we start with hourly, daily and monthly timespans.
 Hourly data is what we got, 24 hours make a day and around 30 days make a month.
-So we get not too irregular jumps between zoom steps.
+So we get approximately regular jumps between zoom steps.
 If need arises quarter-daily and weekly aggregations can be added later.
 Yearly aggregation will not be needed anytime soon.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date